Skip to main content

 stk update app --name app-renamed

-stk update app --description "my new Application description"
+stk update app --description "my new app description"

--r, --repo-url TEXTAdds the Application's Git repository URL.
+-r, --repo-url TEXTSets the Application's Git repository URL.

 stk update app --repo-url https://github.com/my-org/my-new-app-repository